avantgardefuselage/avantgardefuselage.github.io/content/_index.md

   name: Mullvad VPN AB
   title: Senior Integration Engineer
   description: |
-    Aiding with the integration and deployment
+    Aiding with the integration, Ansible-based deployment,
-    of the VPN infrastructure for the most privacy respecting VPN service on the planet.
+    monitoring and upgrading of the VPN infrastructure for the most privacy respecting VPN service on the planet.
+    Working with System Transparency tooling such as stprov and stboot, with custom-tuned Linux kernels and heavily slimmed-down Ubuntu-based OSPKGs.

 joshua@se-stv-bjo-111:~$ cat hard-skills.json | jq .technical
 {